Case: Recover data of a vm with only vhd file in Hyper-v

 This is definitely an emergency.
 Without backup, you may lose your critical VM data.
 Is there any way else that can be used to restore entire VM back?

 In fact, there are some remedies.
 For example, you can restore the deleted VM by creating a new VM and associating the VHD(X) with it.

 What to do if you accidentally delete a VM on Hyper-V Manager?

-If you accidentally deleted a VM on Hyper-V, the first thing you need to do is calm down, and think about whether you’ve backed up this VM recently, whether using Windows Server Backup or System Center Data Protection Manager (DPM), or just exported the VM.
+If you accidentally deleted a VM on Hyper-V, the first thing you need to do is calm down, and think about whether you’ve backed up Hyper-V VMs recently, whether using third-party software, Windows Server Backup (WSB) or System Center Data Protection Manager (DPM), or just exported the VM.
 As long as you take regular Hyper-V backup, you can find the most recent backup and restore it by the usual process.

 To restore deleted VM on Hyper-V Manager, if you did not back up the VM in advance, you can create a new VM with the same configuration, and when going to the connect virtual hard disk step, select use an existing virtual hard disk and navigate to the reserved VHD(X) file.